Kohai-AR/Kohai-AR.github.io/README.md

     <hr>
     <h1 style="text-align:center; font-family: 'Courier New', monospace;">Some Lists of Mine</h1>
     <h2>A Ranked List of My Top Anime Music Artists.</h2>
-    <p>Please don't shoot me for my rankings, these are just personal opinions and I don't mean to offend anyone with my rankings. <em style="color:grey"> All links in the artist namelead to the artist's Spotify page, and if they don't have a Spotify page the link will lead to the band's album on YouTube.
-The links for the anime names takes you to the anime website, whether it be through their official website or MyAnimeList. </em> </p>
+    <h6>Please don't shoot me for my rankings, these are just personal opinions and I don't mean to offend anyone with my rankings. <em style="color:grey"> All links in the artist namelead to the artist's Spotify page, and if they don't have a Spotify page the link will lead to the band's album on YouTube.
+The links for the anime names takes you to the anime website, whether it be through their official website or MyAnimeList. </em> </h6>
     <ol>
     	<li><a href="https://open.spotify.com/artist/2XzrQN7hxZibYdVEbl0nO6" target="_blank" rel="noopener noreferrer">Poppin'Party</a> (<a href="https://en.bang-dream.com/" target="_blank" rel="noopener noreferrer">BanG Dream!</a>)</li>
     	<li><a href="https://open.spotify.com/artist/4QiUX3o5DGs9Bc8N3LXae5" target="_blank" rel="noopener noreferrer">Hello, Happy World!</a> (<a href="https://en.bang-dream.com/" target="_blank" rel="noopener noreferrer">BanG Dream!</a>)</li>